antonig/VBScript/VBScript_graphics/README.md

 ### turtle_graphics.vbs:
  has a class that issues SVG vectorial graphic commands to an HTML file.
  It has a turtle graphics interface.
 Added an L-System interpreter, the L-system is defined in a dictionary.
- The demo draws a Sierpinski triangle
+ The demo draws a Sierpinski triangle.

 ![Captura de pantalla 2025-08-14 161646](https://github.com/user-attachments/assets/bcf2b361-c3a6-4136-a4be-f4c5aa9ee4ee)